 - contact details of the controller

-- Graeme Lunn, c/o Seasonal Yoga, McCormick Business Centre, 46 Darnley Street, Pollokshields, Glasgow, G41 2SE, Scotland
+- The Data Controller, c/o Seasonal Yoga, McCormick Business Centre, 46 Darnley Street, Pollokshields, Glasgow, G41 2SE, Scotland

 - contact details of the data protection officer